SaschaZeGerman/loginbuddy-samples/README.md

 - `sh initialize-dev-environment.sh`  // once
 - `sh initialize-dev-tls-keypair.sh`  // whenever you want to update the development key pair
+- `sh initialize-dev-obfuscation-secret.sh`  // whenever you want to update the secret for encrypting/decrypting token when obfuscation is requested

 ### Build the samples